sparksp/phills.me.uk/content/services/girlguiding-climbing-training/index.md

 For each level, you will need to:

-- attend a Girlguiding-approved two-day training course
+-   Attend a Girlguiding-approved 2-day training course.
-- gain further experience and record it in your log book as recommended by the Director of Training
+-   Gain further experience and record it in your log book as recommended by the director of training.
-- be assessed by an Mountaineering Instructor Award (MIA) or Mountaineering Instructor Certificate (MIC) holder.
+-   Be assessed by a Mountaineering and Climbing Instructor (MCI) or Winter Mountaineering and Climbing Instructor (WMCI) holder.

 If you are after a more advanced nationally recognised qualification, try the [Climbing Wall Instructor qualification][cwi] or [Rock Climbing Instructor qualification][rci] which are run by Mountain Training.

 ### Who can take this qualification?

-Anyone who is interested in supporting girls and young women to climb and abseil.
-You do not have to be a Girlguiding member.
+Anyone who's interested in supporting girls and young women to climb and abseil.
+You don't have to be a Girlguiding member.

 **For level 1** - you must have previous experience of climbing or abseiling on purpose-built walls and abseil towers using fixed anchor points.
-You will also need to have an up-to-date 1st Response certificate or higher first aid qualification.
+You'll also need to have an up-to-date 1st response certificate or higher first aid qualification.

 **For level 2** - you must have experience of single pitch climbing and abseiling outdoors using in situ anchor points such as trees, bolts and stakes.
-You will also need to have an up-to-date first aid training, same as for level 1.
+You'll also need to have an up-to-date first aid training, same as for level 1.

 {{< admonition type=info >}}
 You must be at least 18 years old at the time of assessment for both levels.